When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Introduction

 Because training large transformers from scratch is computationally expensive (often on the order of trillions of tokens), a growing line of work studies \emph{cross-architecture distillation}: transferring capabilities from a pretrained transformer teacher into a more efficient recurrent student \citep{wang2024mamballamadistillingaccelerating,bick2025llambascalingdistilledrecurrent,bick2024transformers,goldstein2025radladsrapidattentiondistillation}.

 Despite encouraging results, prior methods for distilling Transformers into SSMs both optimize for and evaluate on perplexity, without targeting generation quality at any stage of the pipeline.
 While the broader NLP community has long recognized that perplexity is an imperfect proxy for generation quality, this gap takes on particular severity in cross-architecture distillation.
 The crux of the issue lies in how models are evaluated. \emph{Perplexity-based} evaluation computes the log-likelihood of each candidate answer conditioned on the prompt and selects the highest-scoring option, testing whether the model \emph{assigns high probability} to correct answers. \emph{Generation-based} evaluation requires the model to produce answers autoregressively, after which outputs are typically parsed from an expected format or verified with task-specific criteria (e.g., exact-match answers or executable code), testing whether the model can \emph{generate} correct answers.
 In this work, we use LM Evaluation Harness~\citep{eval-harness} for perplexity-based evaluation and EvalScope~\citep{evalscope2024} for generation-based evaluation.
 The distinction is consequential because a model can rank correct answers highly without being able to generate them.
 To illustrate the severity of this discrepancy, we evaluate QRWKV6-7B-Instruct~\citep{lin2025arwkv}, distilled from Qwen2.5-7B-Instruct, under both evaluation protocols.
-Table~\ref{tab:motivation_gap} compares perplexity-based results reported by the original paper with our generation-based evaluation on the same benchmarks.
+Figure~\ref{fig:motivation_gap} contrasts the perplexity-based results reported by the original paper with our generation-based evaluation of the same model checkpoint (full numbers in Table~\ref{tab:motivation_gap}, Appendix~\ref{app:motivation_gap}).

-As Table~\ref{tab:motivation_gap} shows, the gap is severe: QRWKV6-7B-Instruct nearly matches its teacher under PPL-based evaluation (0.2\,pp gap) yet falls behind by 20.8\,pp under generation.
-This pattern is representative of the broader literature, where cross-architecture distillation pipelines typically report only log-likelihood-based results~\citep{wang2024mamballamadistillingaccelerating,bick2025llambascalingdistilledrecurrent,bick2024transformers,goldstein2025radladsrapidattentiondistillation}.
-Recent works such as M1~\citep{wang2025m1} and MiniCPM-SALA~\citep{minicpm} address this through additional SFT and RL stages, but at substantial cost (e.g.\ 1T tokens for MiniCPM-SALA).
-We instead investigate the fundamental distillation choices themselves and how to maximize the generation quality of the distilled model without additional continual training.
-In this work, we propose a Hybrid Kimi Delta Attention (Hybrid-KDA) architecture paired with GenDistill, a multi-stage distillation pipeline designed around it, and use generation-based evaluation throughout to guide every design decision.
-We systematically investigate how both architectural choices and distillation recipe choices impact the student's instruction-following and reasoning capabilities.